kenzychew/pet-app/README.md

 - I want to add a new pet to my profile so I can book appointments for them
 - I want to view all my pets in one place for easy management
 - I want to see my pet's grooming history to track previous services

-### Services

-#### As a pet owner

-- I want to select either Basic Grooming (60 minutes) or Full Grooming (120 minutes) when booking
+- I want to be able to update notes for my pet so the groomer will be better prepared

 ### Appointment Management

 #### As a pet owner

+- I want to select either Basic (60 minutes) or Full (120 minutes) grooming options
 - I want to be able to add a pet so I can send it for grooming
-- I want to be able to update notes for the groomer so they know what to expect
 - I want to see a list of appointments to remember when to bring my pet
 - I want to see a list of past appointments to track my pet's grooming history
 - I want to be create an grooming appointment for a pet by selecting a specific groomer
 - I want to know what time slots are available for the groomer by selecting a date
 - I want to to be able to reschedule an appointment (more than 24 hours before the start time)
-- I want to to be able to cancel an appointment if I make an appointment with another groomer (more than 24 hours before the start time)
+- I want to to be able to cancel an appointment (more than 24 hours before the start time)
-- I want to receive a confirmation email when my booking is complete (stretch)
+- I want to be see notifications when I create, reschedule or cancel an appointment

 #### As a groomer

 - I want to see my daily schedule of appointments to prepare for my day
-- I want to view details of the pet for each upcoming appointment to better prepare for the session
 - I want to see my past and future appointments to track my work history
+- I want to view details of pets for upcoming appointments to better prepare for the session

 ### Availability

 #### As a groomer

-- I want to be able to manage my availability by setting my work hours (Stretch)
+- I want to be able to manage my availability by setting my work hours/days (Stretch)
-- I want to receive notifications when a new appointment has been made

 ## Technology Stack